Asparagus Extract supplement health benefit, dosage

 Evid Based Complement Alternat Med.
 2007.
 Visavadiya NP, Narasimhacharya AV.
 Department of Biosciences, Sardar Patel University, Vallabh Vidyanagar, Gujarat, India,

 This study was designed to investigate the cholesterol lowering and antioxidant potential of Asparagus racemosus root in both normo- and hypercholesteremic animals.
-Normal and hypercholesteremic male albino rats were administered with root powder of Asparagus racemosus (5 and 10 g% dose levels) along with normal and hypercholesteremic diets, respectively, for a duration of 4 weeks.
-The results of the present study indicate that the potent therapeutic phyto-components present in Asparagus racemosus root i.e. phytosterols, saponins, polyphenols, flavonoids and ascorbic acid, could be responsible for increased bile acid production, elimination of excess cholesterol and elevation of hepatic antioxidant status in hypercholesteremic conditions.
+The results of the present study indicate that the potent therapeutic phyto-components present in Asparagus racemosus root i.e. phytosterols, saponins, polyphenols, flavonoids and ascorbic acid, could be responsible for increased bile acid production, elimination of excess cholesterol and elevation of hepatic antioxidant status in conditions of high cholesterol levels.

 This herb may be helpful to those with gastric ulcer.
 Asparagus racemosus (Shatavari) is recommended in Ayurvedic texts for prevention and treatment of gastric ulcers, dyspepsia and as a galactogogue.